-4.3 Rockdale City Council Local Environment Plan, 2011
+4.3 Bayside Council Local Environment Plan, 2021

-The Rockdale Local Environment Plan (LEP) 2011 is the planning instrument that sets out the land use zoning for the LGA.
-The LEP and the Rockdale Development Plan (DCP) 2011 provide the guidance for the planning, design and environmental objectives and controls for all development with in the LGA.
+The Bayside Local Environment Plan (LEP) 2021 is the planning instrument that sets out the land use zoning for the LGA.
+The LEP and the Rockdale Development Control Plan (DCP) 2011 provide the guidance for the planning, design and environmental objectives and controls for all development with in the LGA.
 This Plan works in conjunction with both the LEP and DCP and allows Council to carry out works of a minor nature in line with the overall management strategies of this Plan where reasonable and appropriate.
 This would include such works as the provision of play equipment, supplementary tree planting, waste management facilities, park furniture, repairs, maintenance and seasonal remediation of fields etc.

 Council is also able to enter into a lease, licence or casual permit / agreement for land or buildings with an appropriate individual or body to allow for any activities in line with the overall management strategies of this Plan and in compliance with the Act.
-This might include leases with sporting organisations, commercial food outlets, Landcare groups, and nature associations or other group for use permitted in the zone applicable to the site.
+This might include leases with sporting organisations, commercial food outlets, environmental groups, community gardening groups, nature associations or other group for use permitted in the zone applicable to the site.

-However, larger community development or works will require the approval of the Director - City Planning and Development or their nominee.
+However, larger community development or works will require the approval of the General Manager or their nominee.